Hi, I'm Zhiping (Arya) Zhang

 👂

-I'm a first year PhD student at Northeastern University in the Khoury College of Computer Sciences supervised by Prof. Tianshi Li, and also a member of PEACH (Privacy-Enabling AI and Computer-Human interaction) Lab
+I'm a second-year PhD student at Northeastern University in the Khoury College of Computer Sciences, supervised by Prof. Tianshi Li, and also a member of PEACH (Privacy-Enabling AI and Computer-Human interaction) Lab.

-2) designing AI systems that leverage model capabilities and complement human effort to align AI behavior with individual’s privacy preferences in real-world applications.
+2) leveraging model capabilities and complementing human effort (e.g., supporting human autonomy) to align AI behavior with individuals’ privacy preferences in real-world applications [6, 7].

 In 2019 Dutch Design Week, Eindhoven, credit by Jianli Zhai